ahn-ens-lyon/basex-camp2014/workshop_program.md

 Day 5 : Friday - Freitag
 -----------------------------

-## Morning :
+## Morning : Splitting into 2 groups
-- Discuss with the Konstanz University DBIS group : http://dbis.uni-konstanz.de/) about possible common research programs and their fundings
+- one representing the collaboration interests (LabeX, COST, ENS international cooperations), discuss with the Konstanz University DBIS group : http://dbis.uni-konstanz.de/) about possible common research programs and their fundings
+- another finalizing some features in the general webapp or his own project

-## Afternoon : Departure !!!!!
+## Afternoon : Departure around 13h or 14h !!!!